What Is Infertility?

 Like many conditions in medical science, infertility cannot be fully understood or explained.
 Many have struggled for years, just to be left with no medical explanation after multiple failed and unsuccessful attempts.
 Struggling with infertility can be devastating for a person, both physically and emotionally, creating distance in even the strongest of relationships and can become a financial drain in any household.

 Below you will find a description of many common infertility conditions which have affected the ability of other Prospective Parents.
 Although to date medical science has not identified all infertility causes, many have successfully conceived due to medical advances, available within the United States for the treatment of various infertility conditions and with the use of Third Party Reproduction assistance.

 As you research the process as a possible option, the most important thing to remember is you are never alone.
 There are millions of people all over the world struggling with infertility and choosing to turn to Third Party Reproduction assistance to create their families.
 Embrace hope, think positively and take comfort in knowing that the family you have been dreaming of will not only be truly loved but is very much wanted.

 - Hysterectomy pronounced (his-ter-EK-tuh-me) is a surgery to remove a woman’s uterus or womb.
-There are two types of hysterectomies.
+There are two different types of hysterectomies.
 A full or complete hysterectomy removes the entire female reproductive system; resulting in the loss of woman’s uterus, ovaries, fallopian tubes and future fertility.
 A partial hysterectomy removes the woman’s uterus; her ovaries and fallopian tubes will remain and her ability to produce ovum/eggs to biologically create a child through the assistance of third party reproduction and IVF are protected.